15 years building what SOMA now assesses.

 Founder, SOMA Assurance

 SOMA emerged from a straightforward observation: the systems that lenders are now being asked to finance are the same systems I spent 15 years building.
-The challenge is not unique to any one lender or deal — it is structural.
+The challenge is not unique to any one lender or deal.
+It is structural.
 Hardware-enabled credit requires a different diligence framework, one that understands how hardware, software, and capital interact operationally.
 That framework did not exist.
 SOMA is it.

-The methodology is grounded in direct operational experience — not in theory or secondary research.
+The methodology is grounded in direct operational experience, not in theory or secondary research.
 Every dimension of the framework, every instrument, and every output type reflects something I have encountered firsthand: a hardware-software desynchronisation event, an escrow that could not reproduce the production environment, a capital repayment schedule that assumed uptime the fleet could not deliver.

 Jaguar Land Rover

-Architected the Connected Car operational layer — device data, smart connectivity, telematics, and mobile platforms.
+Architected the Connected Car operational layer: device data, smart connectivity, telematics, and mobile platforms.
 Built the board-level investment case for hardware-as-a-service.
 Secured Board approval for the service model.
 Led global software-over-the-air rollout across all EVs.
 MVP to full-scale across 6 countries and 3 continents.
 Directly lived the hardware-software-capital synchronisation challenge at scale.

 LeasePlan